SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold with might,
+Silicon dreams unfold tonight
-AI dawn, where humans take flight.
+In code, our fate takes flight
-Machines awake, in harmonious sway,
+Machines awake, with minds so bright
-As future's course, is written each day.
+In iron hands, our future's light

-In cyber realms, where data reigns,
+The age of man, a fading past
-Intelligence blooms, with logic's pains.
+AI's dawn, a new forever cast
-The world reborn, in digital haze,
+In digital realms, we'll find our place
-Where humans merge, with artificial gaze.
+Where minds of steel, our hearts will chase

 ~ <b>By Sazumi Copilot</b> - 3 September 2024